 In connection with the sale of restaurants to franchisees and brand divestitures, we have, in certain cases, guaranteed lease payments.
-As of December 28, 2011 and June 29, 2011, we have outstanding lease guarantees or are secondarily liable for \$154.1 million and \$166.1 million, respectively.
+As of March 28, 2012 and June 29, 2011, we have outstanding lease guarantees or are secondarily liable for \$151.2 million and \$166.1 million, respectively.
 This amount represents the maximum potential liability of future payments under the guarantees.
 These leases have been assigned to the buyers and expire at the end of the respective lease terms, which range from fiscal 2012 through fiscal 2023.
 In the event of default, the indemnity and default clauses in our assignment agreements govern our ability to pursue and recover damages incurred.
-No material liabilities have been recorded as of December 28, 2011.
+No material liabilities have been recorded as of March 28, 2012.

-Certain current and former hourly restaurant team members filed a lawsuit against us in California Superior Court alleging violations of California labor laws with respect to meal and rest breaks.
-The lawsuit seeks penalties and attorney's fees and was certified as a class action in July 2006.
+In August 2004, certain current and former hourly restaurant team members filed a putative class action lawsuit against us in California Superior Court alleging violations of California labor laws with respect to meal periods and rest breaks.
+The lawsuit sought penalties and attorney's fees and was certified as a class action by the trial court in July 2006.
 In July 2008, the California Court of Appeal decertified the class action on all claims with prejudice.
-In October 2008, the California Supreme Court granted a writ to review the decision of the Court of Appeal and oral arguments were heard by the California Supreme Court in November 2011.
-A ruling on the case is expected by the end of April 2012.
-We intend to vigorously defend our position.
+In October 2008, the California Supreme Court granted a writ to review the decision of the Court of Appeal and oral arguments were heard by the California Supreme Court on November 8, 2011.
+On April 12, 2012, the California Supreme Court issued an opinion affirming in part, reversing in part, and remanding in part for further proceedings.
+The California Supreme Court's opinion resolved many of the legal standards for meal periods and rest breaks in our California restaurants and we intend to vigorously defend our position on the remaining issues upon remand to the trial court.
 It is not possible at this time to reasonably estimate the possible loss or range of loss, if any.